 Shaukat Khanum Breast Cancer Awareness

-1. Monthly Self-Examination: Women under 40 should carry out monthly self-examination.
+1. Women under 40 should perform a monthly self-examination.

 THINK PINK, ACT PINK: This October, we encourage our well-wishers and supporters to participate in any of the following activities to help us expand the reach of the life-saving message that is breast cancer awareness.